 The Museum Studies master's program is a fast-paced, accelerated program designed to accommodate working adults.
 When you are admitted into the program, you will be assigned an advisor who creates an individualized graduation plan.
 This plan will help organize and identify the courses you need for your degree.

-All graduate courses in this program are 16 weeks long.
+All fall and spring semester graduate courses in this program are 16 weeks long.
+Summer session courses are eight weeks long.
 Most students choose to take two courses (or six credit hours) in the spring and fall semesters and one course (or three credit hours) in the summer.
 The number of credit hours you take each semester should be discussed with your advisor and reflective of your personal and work schedules.